sanchitvj/Image-Dehazing-using-GMAN-net/README.md

 Generic Model-Agnostic Convolutional Neural Network(GMAN) is a convolutional neural network proposed for haze removal and clear image restoration.
 It is an end-to-end deep learning system that employs the encoder-decoder network for denoising image.
 I've used Kaggle notebook for the purpose of implementation and training.
 Dataset used for training and validation is SOTS outdoor [available here](https://www.kaggle.com/wwwwwee/dehaze).

 **Detailed explanation and documentation [here](https://tinyurl.com/gman-dehaze-net).**
+**Modified model along with web app and deployment code will be there soon.**

 Note: Incase notebook is not loading on GitHub, you can check notebook with validation output upto 10 epochs [here](https://nbviewer.jupyter.org/github/sanchitvj/Image-Dehazing-using-GMAN-net/blob/master/Notebook/gman-net-for-image-dehazing.ipynb).